Curaçao vs Aruba: Which Island Should You Visit?

 Choose Curaçao if you...

-- Love snorkeling or diving and want reefs you can reach straight from the sand.
+- Snorkel or dive and want reefs you can reach straight from the sand.

-- Want culture and history alongside your beach days, anchored by UNESCO Willemstad.
+- Want real history alongside your beach days, anchored by UNESCO Willemstad.

-- Want a bit more value across a longer, more exploratory trip.
+- Are stretching a budget across a longer, more exploratory trip.

 Cannot decide?
-Many repeat Caribbean travelers eventually do both, one island for the easy beach reset and one for the reefs and history.
+Repeat Caribbean travelers often end up doing both: one island for the easy beach reset, one for the reefs and the history.
 They are close enough that they complement rather than compete.

 Frequently asked questions